Most surfboards are made of pieces of foam covered with a thin shell of fiberglass and resin.

 The boardbag makes it easy to carry your surfboard from the car to the beach.

 It keeps dirt, sand, dust, residue and other materials from getting onto or pushing into the surfboard.

 A boardbag is ideal for polyurethane and epoxy surfboards.

-You can also toss your wetsuit, swim trunks and other soft items into the bag along with the board.
+You can also toss your wetsuit, swim trunks and other soft items into the bag along with the surfboard.

-If your surfboard is only made of foam, you probably don’t need a bag.
+If your surfboard is only made of foam, you probably don’t need a surfboard bag or sock.